 Trump's military parade plan sparks backlash

-WASHINGTON: President Donald Trump's dream of hosting a military parade in Washington was met with almost universal derision on Wednesday (Feb 7), with critics seeing evidence of creeping authoritarianism.
+WASHINGTON: President Donald Trump's dream of hosting a military parade in Washington was met with widespread derision on Wednesday (Feb 7), with critics seeing evidence of creeping authoritarianism.

-Support for the idea appeared to be thin on the ground, even from Trump's erstwhile supporters.

-Meanwhile Democratic lawmakers described it as an "idiot" and "authoritarian" idea from a "Napoleon in the making."
+Democratic lawmakers pilloried Trump's plan as an "idiot" and "authoritarian" idea from a "Napoleon in the making."

+Meanwhile support was thin on the ground, even from Trump's erstwhile supporters.

+Republican Senator Lyndsey Graham told reporters on Capitol Hill a parade "makes sense," with some caveats.

 The last major military parade in Washington took place in 1991 after the Gulf War, with missiles and tanks rolling through the streets of the capital.